Skip Navigation

 Overview

-Use the Git Bash application to open a command shell on Windows.
-A shortcut for this application was added to your desktop as part of the CLI installation.
+application to open a command shell on Windows.
+The CLI installation added a shortcut for this application to your desktop.$ cd node-example

 $ npm init